niqitos/wiring.blog/content/en/2-installing-esp32-board-in-arduino-ide-on-windows.md

 You can download the installer from the official website [arduino.cc/en/software](https://www.arduino.cc/en/software)

-## Installing ESP32
+## Install ESP32

-To install the ESP32 board in the Arduino IDE, follow these steps:
+To install the ESP32 board in Arduino IDE, follow these steps:

-1. Open the settings window in the Arduino IDE by going to **File > Settings**
+1. Open the settings window in Arduino IDE by going to **File > Settings**
 2. In the `Additional Board Manager URLs` field, enter the following:

 ```text